Crochet Your Own Chic Striped Tote Bag

 Now we will construct the main body of the tote bag, working in rounds and developing the striped pattern.
 We’ll attach the creamy white yarn and begin working around the rectangular base we just fashioned.

-Round 9 – 11: With the mint green yarn, work approximately 3 rounds of single crochet.
-Join each round with a slip stitch.
+Round 9 – 11: With the mint green yarn, work 3 rounds of single crochet, joining each round with a slip stitch and chaining 1 as you did for the previous stripe.
 After Round 11, fasten off the mint green yarn and switch to the turquoise yarn.

 Round 12 – 14: With the turquoise yarn, work approximately 3 rounds of single crochet.
 Join each round with a slip stitch.
 After Round 14, fasten off the turquoise yarn and switch back to the creamy white yarn.